Materiality 6

 NITORI Group aims to train true specialists who can contribute to society, enhances human resources through transfer-based education that covers an extensive range of business fields, and creates an organization with a wealth of elites.
 In addition, we aim for a comfortable workplace environment where all Group employees feel empowered and respect each other’s personalities.
 To this end, we strive to respect human rights (prohibit forced labor, child labor, and discrimination, etc.) and maintain an appropriate work environment (prevent overwork, ensure more leave than statutory requirements, pay statutory minimum wage, ensure workplace safety, create a comfortable workplace environment where employees work in good health, etc.).

-- Employee data
+• Employee data

-- Diversity & Inclusion
+• Diversity & Inclusion

-- Human Resources Development
+• Human Resources Development

-- Occupational Health & Safety
+• Occupational Health & Safety

 NITORI Group’s Human Capital

-The NitoriGroup’s emphasis on human capital management is based on the concept of “ensuring that the employees who will lead the future can continue to work for a long time, and that this will lead to the growth of the company.”
-As a foundation for this, we invest more than five times the average of listed companies in human resource education.
-In addition, through job rotation, we develop human resources who can be active in a wide range of business fields from the perspective of total optimization.
-This not only improves labor productivity, butalso contributes to future global business development and the development of human resources who can play an active role on a global scale.
-Furthermore, the Nitori Group promotes a comfortable working environment for all employees, regardless of gender, and strives to ensure that the people who will create the future can continue working for a long time.
-We also focus on recruitment activities to recruit comrades who share the NitoriGroup’s mission and vision, and who will lead us into a new future.
+The Nitori Group’s emphasis on human capital management is based on the concept of “ensuring that the employees who will lead the future can continue to work for a long time, and that this will lead to the growth of the company.”
+As a foundation for this, we have established an education system that provides training as well as support for self-development of employees.
+In addition, through job rotation, each employee plays an active role in a wide range of business.
+The experiences and abilities gained through job rotation not only improve labor productivity, but also contribute to the development of human resources who can play an active role on a global scale as well as the development of management talents who will lead the next generation.
+Furthermore, the Nitori Group promotes a comfortable working environment for all employees and strives to ensure that the people who will create the future can continue working for a long time.
+We also focus on recruitment activities to recruit comrades who share the Nitori Group’s mission and vision, and who will lead us into a new future.
 These series of human capital management efforts have helped us to improve our employee engagement.

 Creating an Environment where Employees Can Continue to Work for a Long Term ~Promoting Diversity~